Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 Model inspects data to discover patterns.
 Then human use the pattern learn by the model to gain new understandings or make predictions.

 #### Reinforcement Learning
 Reinforcement Learning learns through consequences of actions in an environment.
 Ex. training pet.
+The algorithm figures out which actions to take in a situation to maximize a reward on the way to reaching a specific goal.

 #### Component of Machine Learning
 * Machine Learning Model - extremely generic program(or block of code), made specific by the data used to train it.
 It is used to solve different problems. ( *generic problem made specific by data* )